alphagov/government-service-design-manual/service-manual/making-software/cookies.md

 Cookies are small data files that are sent from a website and stored on a user's computer.
 They are used to store information that can be retrieved later in the visit or in future visits to the website.

-Many uses of cookies are harmless but sometimes they are used to track users and their browsing habits across multiple websites and target them with relevant advertising.
+Many uses of cookies are harmless, but sometimes they are used to track users and their browsing habits across multiple websites and target them with relevant advertising.

 ## Privacy and Electronic Communications Regulations